 Freshmen and sophomores attend workshops and talk to visiting speakers from different careers.
-These workshops are called Exposiums, and are designed to expose students to interesting things happening in local businesses.
-The goal is to inspire students to become educated about potential careers in the Tech Valley Region.
+These workshops are called Exposiums, and are designed to help students learn and be inspired about the local economy and various career pathway possibilities.
 Presenters talk about their companies, why they are located in Tech Valley, what their jobs are, why they love their jobs, potential career opportunities and desirable employee attributes.
-Past speakers include Assemblyman John McDonald, owner of Marra’s Pharmacy, Emi Kondo Olsson of IBM, Brendan Cox of the Albany Police Department, YNN Meteorologist Heather Morrison, Annmarie Lanesey of Greane Tree Technologies and TVHS alum Cody Bellair of Precision Valve & Automation.

-Freshman additionally create a poster based on an interview with a professional who works in a career that interests them, and do additional research on a particular field.
-Sophomores do the same, but instead of creating a poster, they must give a presentation called a PechaKucha, a format in which the presenter shows 20 images each for 20 seconds.
+At the end of the week, Freshmen present their findings on whether they have found their Ikigai.
+In the course of their research, freshmen interview a professional who works in a career that interests them, and conduct research .
+Sophomores also conduct interviews and individual research.
+At the end of the week, they give a presentation called a PechaKucha, a format in which the presenter shows 20 images each for 20 seconds.
 The images advance automatically and the presenter talks along to the images.

-Seniors have the highest level of career exposure.
-They chose their own internship sites and work alongside professionals for two weeks.
-From that experience, they have to create an artifact to represent their work.
-Seniors are now creating portfolios that must include a research paper, a work log and a written reflection of their experience.
-Seniors present their work in March to a panel of their peers, faculty and business professionals.
+Seniors spend two weeks at job shadow experience sites and work alongside professionals.
+From that experience, they create an artifact to represent their work.
+Seniors present their work in the spring to a panel of their peers, faculty and business professionals.

 In addition to career exposure, I-term also allows students to explore their passions.
 They participate in Paedeia (pronounced “pie-day-ah”), in which faculty, staff, parents and community members teach fun, project-based mini courses or workshops around a topic or skill.
 Topics include Aikido, music and podcast recording, craft sewing, herpetology: keeping reptiles & amphibians, comic book collecting, medieval armor, weapons & combat, origami and chess.